outreachy/website/docs/onboarding-coordinator-flow.md

      - Subject: Mentor Approved - NAME
      - action -> create gmail filter for mentors mailing list RIGHT NOW
      - action -> link to project read-only page

+- [ ] On mentor approval for an approved project, check if new mentor is subscribed to the mailing list, and if not:
+     - To: subscribe email address for mentors mailing list
+     - Subject: subscribe
+     - Body: subscribe "Name" <email>

 - [ ] All Mentors resigned
      - To: Coordinator